MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -Module
+Specifies an array of modules.
-Gets the commands that came from the specified modules or snap-ins.
+This cmdlet gets the commands that came from the specified modules or snap-ins.
 Enter the names of modules or snap-ins, or enter snap-in or module objects.

 This parameter takes string values, but the value of this parameter can also be a PSModuleInfo or PSSnapinInfo object, such as the objects that the Get-Module, Get-PSSnapin, and Import-PSSession cmdlets return.